j3soon/OmniIsaacGymEnvs-DofbotReacher/README.md

 This repository adds a DofbotReacher environment based on [OmniIsaacGymEnvs](https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs) (commit [d0eaf2e](https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs/tree/d0eaf2e7f1e1e901d62e780392ca77843c08eb2c)), and includes Sim2Real code to control a real-world [Dofbot](https://category.yahboom.net/collections/r-robotics-arm/products/dofbot-jetson_nano) with the policy learned by reinforcement learning in Omniverse Isaac Gym/Sim.

-We target Isaac Sim 2022.1.1 and test the RL code on Windows 10 and Ubuntu 18.04.
+We target Isaac Sim 2022.1.1 and tested the RL code on Windows 10 and Ubuntu 18.04.
 The Sim2Real code is tested on Linux and a real Dofbot.

 This repo is compatible with [OmniIsaacGymEnvs-UR10Reacher](https://github.com/j3soon/OmniIsaacGymEnvs-UR10Reacher).